SaraAlsubaieNya/JournalApp/README.md

 ## technologies used
 -swift and only swift!
 -a lil bit of gen AI help was used later in the project
+## architecture
+MVVM - see branch mvvm for details
+## contact info
+for more infor contact me on saralsubaieph@gmail.com